jerch/inwasm/README.md

 ### How does it work internally?

-The compile script `inwasm` loads the JS files as normal module (currently no ESM support!) and catches errors thown by `InWasm` to get a hold of the callstack and the source code positions.
+The compile script `inwasm` loads the JS files as normal module and catches errors thown by `InWasm` to get a hold of the callstack and the source code positions.
 Next it evaluates the provided wasm definition (thats the literal object argument of `InWasm`) and calls the compiler backend for the `srctype` with the content of `code`.